-These values are based on analysis of high-resolution land and tidal elevation data from NOAA, after screening out areas classified as saltwater wetlands by the U.S. Fish and Wildlife Service (see Appendix A for more detailed methodology).
+These values are based on analysis of high-resolution land elevation data from the post-Katrina, lidarbased USGS Northern Gulf of Mexico Topobathy Digital Elevation Model, supplemented in limited areas outside its coverage area by pre-Katrina lidar from the U.S. Army Corps of Engineers, and by data from USGS's National Elevation Dataset.
+NOAA supplied tidal elevation data.
+Before analysis, we screened out areas classified as saltwater wetlands by the U.S. Fish and Wildlife Service (see Appendix A for more detailed methodology), and areas that appear protected by levees, as described below.